What is lead nurturing?

 - Weighing up several solutions

-You can make your 2023 lead generation strategy as detailed or simple as you want.
+You can make your approach as detailed or simple as you want.
 There’s no need to get overwhelmed: starting with just 3-4 different streams can be a great addition to your LinkedIn outreach strategy.

 Remember, the ultimate goal of these campaigns is to build trust by showing helpfulness and usefulness to your prospects – ultimately moving them down the funnel to generate sales.